srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. On the **Delete security rule** prompt, click **Yes**.

-    Once the **IoTEdgeGateway** IoT Edge Transparent Gateway is able to resume connectivity with Azure IoT Hub, it will sync the event telemetry from all connected child devices.
+    Once the **vm-az220-training-gw0002-{your-id}** IoT Edge Transparent Gateway is able to resume connectivity with Azure IoT Hub, it will sync the event telemetry from all connected child devices.
 This includes the saved telemetry that couldn't be sent while disconnected, and all telemetry still being sent to the gateway.

     > **Note**:  The IoT Edge Gateway device will take a couple minutes to reconnect to Azure IoT Hub and resume sending telemetry.
 After waiting a couple minutes, you will see events showing up in the `az iot hub monitor-events` command output again.